 Game and Interactive Media Designer and Writer

-Memoirscape is a cozy, untimed, immersive experience that asks guests to become participants in the first live demonstration of Dr. Julia Adler’s work on interactive memories—reconstructing, for this first test, Dr. Adler’s own happy memory of the summer of 1986 in her grandmother’s apartment, the last she spent there before heading off to college.I worked with the narrative team to develop the story for this interactive experience, pulling from my own experiences of a queer woman to create an authentic story.
-I also acted as Dr. Julia Adler during the run of the room performing live for those exploring the space as the absentminded professor.
+Memoirscape is a cozy, untimed, immersive experience that asks guests to become participants in the first live demonstration of Dr. Julia Adler’s work on interactive memories—reconstructing, for this first test, Dr. Adler’s own happy memory of the summer of 1986 in her grandmother’s apartment, the last she spent there before heading off to college.This project was an IndieCade Festival 2024 nominated game (October 17, 2024).
+I worked on the narrative team to develop the story for this interactive experience, pulling from my own experiences as a queer woman to create an authentic story.

 Construction Dysfunction is a co-operative LEGO building game where one player, the Architect, has access to the instructions and the other, the Builder, has access to the LEGO pieces.
 Neither player can see the other's materials so they must communicate and work together to complete the build.
 This task is made all the more difficult by the puzzles the two players must solve in order to uncover the instructions they need.